LukeG91/blog/posts/concurrency.md

 A thread is the unit of execution that is present in a process.
 Processes have the ability to contain multiple threads, however a thread is not able to contain a process.
 In a scenario whereby the process contains a single thread it is known as a single-threaded process, in such an instance the process and the thread are the same.
 These types of processes are only capable of completing/achieving a single goal/task.

-Threads that contain multiple processes are known as multi-threaded processes.
+Threads that contain multiple processes are known as multi-threaded processes, these processes can accomplish several things at pretty much the same time.

 ## References: